-Gruen Associates is the local architectural firm that will provide working drawings, get papers through city departments and take care of other situations that require an understanding of Los Angeles' red tape.
-"We have nothing to do with the design of the museum," said Herman Guttman, a partner in the Gruen firm.

-Howard will play an important role at Gruen, but will always have Nicholas as a buffer between him and Isozaki.

-"If Isozaki comes up with something and it doesn't work, it will have to be reworked, and Coy's going to have a lot of input on that," Nicholas said.
+Gruen Associates is the local architectural firm that will provide working drawings, get papers through city will provide working drawings, get papers and the departments and take care of other situations that require an understanding of Los Angeles' red tape. have nothing to do with the design of the museum," said Herman Guttman, a partner in the Gruen firm.
+Howard will play an important role at Gruen, but will alwaye have Nicholas are shuffer butter to always have Nicholas as a buffer between him and Isozaki, "If Isozaki comes up with something and it doesn't work, it will have to be reworked, and Coy's going to have a lot of input on that," Nicholas said.
 He added that any significant design recommendations will be submitted to Isozaki for approval.

 Howard has labored diligently for the museum.
-His method of submitting the new architectural scheme lacked tact, but it did provide elements of a better design for the structure.
-He has a lot to offer, and his new position at Gruen will simultaneously give him a platform from which to work and keep him from having to deal directly with Isozaki, It is an ingenious solution to a difficult problem.
+His method of submitting the new architectural scheme lacked tact, but it did provide elements of a better de-sign for the structure.
+He has a lot to offer, and his new position at Gruen will simultaneously give him a platform from which to work and keep him from having to deal directly with Isozaki.
+It is an ingenious solution to a difficult problem.
 Isozaki, Howard and the museum all stand to profit from the plan.